PernaAllan/jupyterlab-alliancecan/jupyterlab_configuration.md

 # Accessing a Computing Cluster and Setting Up JupyterLab

 This tutorial provides step-by-step instructions for accessing a computing cluster, creating a virtual Python environment, installing JupyterLab, and using it interactively from your personal computer.
-It is designed for undergraduate and graduate students with limited experience in remote computing environments.
+This tutorial was based on [Advanced Jupyter configuration](https://docs.alliancecan.ca/wiki/Advanced_Jupyter_configuration#Python_kernel ).
+Always check it for more instructions.

 While this guide uses the user *aperna* and the cluster *narval* as examples, you should replace these with your own username and cluster name.
 Always refer to your institution's documentation for specific details.